 The Master of Science in Information Management (MSIM) from the W. P. Carey School of Business at Arizona State University combines a highly rated curriculum with an unmatched level of accessibility.
 Classes for the twelve-month on-campus program are designed to accommodate working professionals.
 Small class sizes and evening classes allow students to get an intimate, collaborative experience while not having to put their careers on hold.

 The sixteen-month online MSIM program gives students the same quality with more flexibility.
 A Master of Science in Business Analytics (MS-BA), a degree that emphasizes leveraging analytics and data to deliver business critical solutions, is offered as well.
 The on-campus program for the MS-BA is only nine months long.
+Here’s a sampling of a few classes:

 In addition to the programs for working professionals, the W. P. Carey School offers a traditional Master of Business Administration in both Information Management and Business Analytics.
 Because of the interdisciplinary nature of the school, it is possible to receive concurrently an MBA and an MSIM or MS-BA.
 Carey focuses on maintaining small class sizes, offering team-based learning, and providing individualized attention.
 International electives and outreach trips give students a sense of how business is done around the world.